switzersc/civic_unrest/_posts/2022-08-10-model-for-participatory-tech.md

 	<div id="footnote1-20220810" class="footnote-item">
 	<a href="#footnote1anc-20220810" name="footnote1sym-20220810">1</a>
+      From an online dictionary.
 As a side note, it’s annoyingly difficult to make a noun out of – do we really want to say “participatoriness?”
 Ah well.
 	</div>

 	<div id="footnote2-20220810" class="footnote-item">